Bodil Begtrup

 Bodil Gertrud Begtrup (12 November 1903 – 12 December 1987) was a Danish women's rights activist and diplomat.

 In 1929, she became a member of the board of Kvinderådet, in 1931, she was elected vice-president, and in the period 1946-1949 she was president.
 In 1939 she became Denmark's first female film censor.
 After the war she became a member of the Danish delegation to the UN General Assembly.
-In 1946 she became chairman of the United Nations Commission on the Status of Women.
-Begtrup was vice chairman of the committee that negotiated the Universal Declaration of Human Rights in 1948.
+In 1946 she became chairperson of the United Nations Commission on the Status of Women.
+Begtrup was vice chairperson of the committee that negotiated the Universal Declaration of Human Rights in 1948.
 She was appointed envoy to Iceland in 1949, and became Denmark's first female ambassador, when in 1955 she was appointed ambassador to Iceland.

 Early years

 Bodil Andreasen grew up in an academic home where her father, Christian Adolph Andreasen, was a judge and her mother, Carla Sigrid Locher, worked as a teacher.
 At a young age, being the only girl, Andreasen chose to study at the mathematical line at Aalborg Cathedral School, where she graduated in 1921.
 She then chose to study further and began art history at the University of Copenhagen.
 However, her interest turned to social policy and international law, and began to study political science.
 In 1926, Andreasen became Representative of the Student Union in Geneva and met with Henni Forchhammer, who chaired the Danish Women's National Council (DKN).
 Later, Andreasen became the Forchhammer's secretary and developed an interest in women's issues.
 In 1929, she graduated from the university and married a specialist physician and widower Erik Worm Begtrup, son of Holger Begtrup, and became the stepmother of his four children.
 She influenced them, and over time Birgit Begtrup became politically active in women's issues, and Lena Begtrup (married Vedel-Petersen) became a significant name in the social policy area.
 Together with Erik Begtrup, Bodil Begtrup conceived a daughter, Marianne (1931), who died of congenital heart failure at five years of age.
 Her marriage to Erik Begtrup resolved a short time before her daughter's death.
 She remarried in 1948 to ambassador Laurits Bolt-Jorgenson.